Managing currency risk

 At the same time, there has been a decline in those funds that also use cross currency and interest rate swaps – 12 per cent in 2021, down from 20 per cent in 2019.

-As funds invest more offshore, they are naturally turning their attention more to emerging markets, particularly to Asia.
+As funds invest more offshore, they are naturally turning their attention more to emerging market

 The NAB survey reveals that many funds (57 per cent) do not hedge any of their emerging market exposure, despite increasing allocations to these investment markets.